sonic-net/SONiC/doc/drop_counters/drop_counters_HLD.md

 }
 ```

-## 3.3 State DB
+## 3.3 App DB
-State DB will store information about:
+App DB will store information about:
 * Whether drop counters are available on this device
 * How many drop counters are available on this device
 * What drop reasons are supported by this device